-- 1. Accompanist requests and all music MUST be submitted to Lara Urrutia six (6) weeks in advance of performance date (i.e. Pre-Recitals, Recital Rep. Performances, juries, guest appearances, etc.). - 2.
-Failure to adhere to this 6-week policy will forfeit your right to an accompanist.
+- 1. Collaborative pianist requests and all music MUST be submitted to Lara Urrutia six (6) weeks in advance of performance date (i.e. Pre-Recitals, Recital Rep. Performances, juries, guest appearances, etc.). - 2.
+Failure to adhere to this 6-week policy will forfeit your right to a pianist.

-If you miss the deadline for requesting an accompanist or for submitting music, you will be responsible for finding and paying for your own accompanist.
+If you miss the deadline for requesting a pianist or submitting music, you will be responsible for finding and paying for your own collaborator.